-Under the Lee Chapel Multi-Academy Trust, each school with the same shared vision that provision and pupil outcomes in all five schools will be judged to be ‘Outstanding’ by 2019.
+Under the Lee Chapel Multi-Academy Trust, each school with the same shared vision that provision and pupil outcomes in all six schools will be judged to be ‘Outstanding’.

 On 1st September 2016 Ryedene, Northlands and Phoenix Primary Schools joined Lee Chapel and Greensted Junior School under the Lee Chapel Multi-Academy Trust, each school with the same shared vision that provision and pupil outcomes will be judged to be ‘Outstanding’ .
-On 1st September 2018, the trust was joined by Greensted Infants School, with the same vision.
+On 1st September 2018, the trust was joined by Greensted Infants School, with the same vision (Schools amalgamated September 2022, now Greensted Primary and Nursery School).
 This ambition, shared by all the Headteachers, staff, Governors and communities of the six schools, is absolutely non-negotiable and achievable.
 With two of the five already achieving ‘Outstanding’ outcomes and the remaining three clear about what needs to be done to secure these.

 The Lee Chapel Multi Academy Trust is the statutory body for all the schools in the Multi-Academy Trust.
 The Secretary of State for Education has entered into an agreement with the Lee Chapel Multi Academy Trust to run the schools in the Trust and therefore the Multi-Academy Trust Board is responsible for the standards and operation of all schools in the Trust.